VishalGowthaman/EXPERIMENT-NO--04-PRESSURE-MEASUREMENT-USING-ARDUINO-AIM-To-interface-an-FSR-force-sensitive-resist/README.md

 ### TABLE -02 OUTPUT VOLTAGES AND CHANGE IN RESISTANCES
 ![](https://github.com/VishalGowthaman/EXPERIMENT-NO--04-PRESSURE-MEASUREMENT-USING-ARDUINO-AIM-To-interface-an-FSR-force-sensitive-resist/blob/main/robo1.png)

-### RESULTS : Arduino uno is interfaced with FSR and output values are indicated on a graph.
+### RESULTS :
+Thus the interfacing using FSR(force sensitive resistor)is simulated in tinkerCAD.